-For something so simple, this homemade strawberry sauce makes me so happy to make it.
 Dessert sauces made from fruit are often so simple and quick to make plus they have the bright, fresh flavour that’s wonderful with so many desserts.
+Strawberry coulis is essentially a strawberry puree, with just a little sugar and cornflour (cornstarch) for thickening.

 I use frozen fruit a lot.
 In my oats, in this strawberry sauce and I’ll even bake with frozen fruit.
 It’s versatile and very convenient and it’s frozen quickly after it’s picked to lock the flavour in.

-How to make strawberry sauce?
+How to make strawberry coulis

 - Pour into preserving jars to store.

-If you want a chunky strawberry sauce, see my Homemade Strawberry Topping.
+If you want a chunky strawberry sauce, see my homemade strawberry topping.

 Uses for strawberry sauce